Richard Cushing: Priesthood

 On May 26, 1921, Cushing was ordained a priest for the Archdiocese of Boston by Cardinal William Henry O'Connell at the Cathedral of the Holy Cross in Boston.
 After his ordination, the archdiocese assigned Cushing as a curate at St. Patrick's Parish in the Roxbury neighborhood, where he remained for two months.
 He was then transferred to St. Benedict's Parish in Somerville, Massachusetts.

 In 1922, Cushing appeared unannounced at O'Connell' residence to request an assignment as a missionary.
 Cushing told O'Connell that he wanted to "take heaven by storm."
 O'Connell denied his request.
 Instead, he appointed Cushing as assistant director of the diocesan chapter of the Society for the Propagation of the Faith, an organization dedicated to raising funds for missions.
 Cushing was promoted to director in 1929.
 The Vatican elevated Cushing to the rank of monsignor on May 14, 1939.

 Episcopal career

 Auxiliary Bishop of Boston

-On June 10, 1939, after Auxiliary Bishop Francis Spellman of Boston was named archbishop of New York, Cushing recommended to the Vatican that Cushing replace him.
+On June 10, 1939, after Auxiliary Bishop Francis Spellman of Boston was named archbishop of New York, Cushing was recommended to the Vatican to replace him.
 He was appointed as an auxiliary bishop of Boston and titular bishop of Mela by Pope Pius XII.
 Cushing received his episcopal consecration on June 29, 1939, from O'Connell at the Cathedral of the Holy Cross, with bishops John Bertram Peterson and Thomas Addis Emmet, SJ, serving as co-consecrators.
 Cushing took as his episcopal motto: Ut Cognoscant Te (Latin: "That they may know thee").

 As an auxiliary bishop, Cushing continued to serve as director of the Society for the Propagation of the Faith.
 He was also named pastor of Sacred Heart Parish in Newton Centre, Massachusetts.
 Following O'Connell's death in April 1944, Cushing was elected as apostolic administrator of the archdiocese.